ICT in the 2010s - what’s changed in the last decade?

 The discussion around automation is normally met with grave opinions about job prospects but once again this upward trend presents new and exciting opportunities for those employed in the ICT sector.
 Companies across all industries are looking to automate their processes and they’re turning to IT automation engineers who can aid in the development, testing and implementation of this software.

-Look ahead to the next decade of ICT with Quanta
+Look ahead to the next decade of ICT with QCS Staffing

-Whether you’re looking for a contract or permanent ICT job, Quanta can help.
+Whether you’re looking for a contract or permanent ICT job, QCS Staffing can help.
 Our specialist ICT team have experience recruiting for a wide range of roles, including data centre jobs.
 View our latest ICT jobs or contact us.